CS-2340-Instructional-Team/factory-demo/README.md

 # Factory Demo
-Sample files that demonstrate the Strategy Design Pattern for a scenario given in the description pdf file.
+Sample files that demonstrate the Factory Design Pattern for a scenario given in the description pdf file.